aaron-jack-manning/toru/README.md

     - Options for which field to order by, and how to order (ascending or descending)
     - Options for which columns to include
     - If no values given, read a set of defaults from a `list.toml` file, which can be edited from a similar command
-- Git integration
-    - `toru git` should run the provided Git command directly at the root of the current vault
 - Ability to view, edit, delete, etc. using name
     - Have a file containing a serialized `HashMap<String, Vec<Id>>`
     - Disallow numerical names and have command automatically identify if it is a name or Id